Skip to main content

 What's the Flaw?

-In many domains, service principals are incorrectly configured as domain administrators.
-If an attacker is able to crack a service principal's password hash and reaveal the service principal's password, it can be passed around to own other hosts.
+In many domains, service principals -- or user accounts configured with ServicePrincipalName (SPN) -- are incorrectly configured with excessive permissions or ACLs.
+If an attacker is able to crack a service principal's password hash and reveal the service principal's password, it can be passed around to own other hosts.

 The Attack